M. Cristina Garcia-Hebson

 Sessions £40 (for 50 minutes)

-My preferred way of payment is cash on day of appointment.
+My preferred way of payment is Bacs payment prior to the day of appointment.

 During the first assessment, we will be able to meet each other, talk about what you would like and need from counselling and what I can offer.
 If this matches up then we will agree on a number of sessions and the best time to continue forward.